Annual effort involves testing all Janesville P4J, kindergarteners

 Plans for 2019-20 and beyond

 Our goal each school year is to screen as many of Janesville’s P4J and kindergarten students as possible.
-To do so, our club has donated $4,000 to the School District of Janesville, to be put toward the cost of purchasing a brand-new, state-of-the-art vision-screening camera and related accessories.
-We anticipate being able to use this camera during the first semester of the 2019-20 school year and beyond.
+To do so, our club donated $4,000 to the School District of Janesville to help purchase a state-of-the-art Welch Allyn vision-screening camera and related accessories.
+This camera will be used during the 2019-20 school year and beyond.

 This page will be updated periodically with new information about the program, the camera and technology used, etc.